Vitamin D plays an important role in the absorption of calcium and phosphorus in the gut. We produce it when our skin is exposed to sunlight.

 Can I take them with other medications?

-There are some medicines that may interact with or alter the efficacy of vitamin D treatments.
+There are some medicines that may interact with or alter the efficacy of vitamin D supplements.
 They include heart medicines, laxatives, epilepsy drugs, barbiturates, glucocorticoids, actinomycin and imidazole antifungals.
 Your doctor will make an assessment of any drugs you are currently taking or have recently taken.

 What’s the difference between the medications?

-Should I take fultium D3?
+Should I take Fultium D3?

 Are there different side effects?